Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Federal Bureau of Investigation criminal history records databases.

-The Department of State Police shall charge a fee
+The Illinois State Police shall charge a fee

 for conducting the criminal history records check, which shall be deposited in